1976–77 AHL season

 The 1976–77 AHL season was the 41st season of the American Hockey League.
 The league lost two teams, and divisions were dissolved.
 Six teams played 80 games each in the schedule.
-The F. G. "Teddy" Oke Trophy is awarded is for first place in the regular season, and the John D. Chick Trophy is not awarded.
-The Nova Scotia Voyageurs repeated as first overall in the regular season, and won their third Calder Cup championship.
+The F. G. "Teddy" Oke Trophy is awarded for first place in the regular season, and the John D. Chick Trophy is not awarded.
+The Nova Scotia Voyageurs repeated as first overall in the regular season and won their third Calder Cup championship.